OS-Sketch/www.os-sketch.com/docs/operating-systems/syllabus.md

 #### Using Email

-Although we will primarily use Discord for class communication, the course instructor will sometimes use email to send announcements about important matters such as changes in the schedule.
+Although this course primarily uses Discord for communication, the instructor may use email to send announcements about important matters.
 It is your responsibility to check your email at least once a day and to ensure that you can reliably send and receive emails.
 This class policy is based on the statement about the use of email that appears in *The Compass*, the College's student handbook; please see the instructor if you do not have this handbook.

 #### Honor Code